DuarteMRAlves/yolov5-grpc/README.md

 ## Overview

-This project provides a [gRPC](https://grpc.io) service that interfaces with the [YoloV5 model](https://github.com/ultralytics/yolov5) for object detection.
+This project provides a [gRPC](https://grpc.io) service that interfaces with the [YoloV5 model](https://github.com/ultralytics/yolov5) by [Ultralytics](https://github.com/ultralytics) for object detection.
 It uses the YoloV5s model in order to detect the objects.

 <p align="center">